anuragchauhan21/Revenue_Risk_Analysis/README.md

 ## Problem Statement

 The business appears to be growing as new customers continue to place orders and revenue is being generated consistently.
-However, this growth has started to feel unstable.
-Even though sales numbers look healthy, there is uncertainty around how much of this revenue is sustainable in the long run.
+However, _this growth has started to feel unstable_.
+Even though sales numbers look healthy, _there is uncertainty_ around how much of this revenue is sustainable in the long run.

-Management believes that revenue may be leaking through everyday issues such as poor customer retention, weak delivery experience, and operational failures.
-These problems are not obvious at first glance but can quietly slow down long term business growth if ignored.
+Management believes that _revenue may be leaking_ through everyday issues such as poor customer retention, weak delivery experience, and operational failures.
+These problems are _not obvious at first glance_ but can quietly slow down long term business growth if ignored.

 ## Objective